Jangchung Arena

 The Jangchung Arena (Korean: 장충체육관) is an indoor sporting arena located in Jung District, Seoul, South Korea.
-Volleyball teams GS Caltex Seoul KIXX and Seoul Woori Card WooriWON are the tenants.
+Volleyball teams GS Caltex Seoul Kixx and Seoul Woori Card Woori Won are the tenants.

 History

 At first, the arena was an army gymnasium, built on 23 June 1955.
 It was later fully reconstructed and opened on 1 February 1963.
 In 1966, the venue hosted a boxing match between Kim Ki-soo and Nino Benvenuti, where Kim became the first South Korean to win the boxing world championships.
-During the 1970s, the venue hosted the presidential elections and inaugurations of Park Chung-hee and Choi Kyu-hah.
+During the 1970s, the venue hosted the presidential elections and inaugurations of Park Chung Hee and Choi Kyu-hah.
 The venue hosted judo and taekwondo events at the 1988 Summer Olympics.
 After the 2012–2014 renovation, the capacity of the arena is 4,507.

 Transport connections

 Metro

 The stadium is accessible from the Seoul Metropolitan Subway.
 The closest station to the stadium is Dongguk University Exit 5, on Line 3, located 180 meters from the stadium.